O.A.S.I.S. VISION

 Serving our community

-Over 92% of donated funds are used directly to provide food and hygiene items to families in need and to operate the Jobs for Life Program.
-Our pantry doors are open to anyone in need of food assistance currently residing in St. Charles County and also transients passing through.
+Over 92% of donated funds are used directly to provide food and hygiene items to families in need.
+Our pantry doors are open to anyone in need of food assistance currently residing in St. Charles County, and to transitory clients on a one-time basis.
 The pantry manages approximately seventeen openings a month.
-We are responsible for ensuring that our help goes to individuals and families in true need of assistance.
+Clients may come to the food pantry once each calendar month.

 We do not attempt to be the only source of food for anyone.
 Clients may come to the food pantry once each calendar month.
 Many people come to us for help because their limited income cannot meet all of today’s basic needs.

-This original small group of volunteers has grown to over 250 individuals who today support this mission.
-The number of families served has grown from a few dozen to an average of 260 families a month in 2021.
-We take great pride in celebrating 32 years of assisting those in need, serving our community and making a difference.
+The original small group of volunteers has grown to over 250 individuals who today support the mission.
+The number of families served has from from a few dozen to an average of nearly 400 in recent months.
+We take great pride in celebrating 33 years of assisting those in need, serving our community and making a difference.